When you raise chicks there are a couple of pieces of equipment that are going to be essential to you.

 - Brooders also need to be warm and dry

-A brooder box usually consist of the four walls, a base and a lid and they can be made out of cardboard, plastic or even wood.
+A brooder box usually consists of the four walls, a base and a lid and they can be made out of cardboard, plastic or even wood.

 One of the most important parts of the brooder is the heat lamp.
 Heat lamps are used inside a brooder to keep your chicks warm.

 Historically this used to be a red bulb but now most people use a heating plate because they are much safer.
-Heating plates also use significantly less electric than a heat lamp.
+Heating plates also use significantly less electricity than a heat lamp.

 What To Consider When Buying A Chicken Brooder